PokeSkies/SkiesGUIs/README.md

     - etc.
 - Inventory Update Ticking (optionally update GUI at an interval)
 - Animations?? (oh god)
-- Custom Commands?? (open up a GUI quickly via a command with custom permissions)

 **If you have any suggestions, feel free to message me on Discord (@stampede2011)**